Delgoulding/Biostat-Projects/README.md

 These folders will be used for BIOS 6623 projects.

 I followed the instructions on canvas to set up and add BIOS6623 to my repository.
 I used the local drive to write this read me.
 I then pushed and pulled successfully with GitLraken to have this readme on my GitHub.
+I am still unsure of what I want to include in my commit summary and description.

 A summary of how to push documents to GitHub: